 Specifically, Amdahl’s law implies that the number of compute cores c and the fraction of a program that is parallelizable P are independent of each other.
-Gustafson notes that this "is virtually never the case"1.
-While benchmarking a program’s performance by varying the number of cores on a fixed set of data is a useful academic exercise, in the real world, more cores (or processors, as discussed in our discussion of distributed memory) are added as the problem grows large.
-"It may be most realistic", Gustafson writes1, "to assume run time, not problem size, is constant".
+Gustafson notes that this "is virtually never the case."1 While benchmarking a program’s performance by varying the number of cores on a fixed set of data is a useful academic exercise, in the real world, more cores (or processors, as examined in our discussion of distributed memory) are added as the problem grows large.
+"It may be most realistic," Gustafson writes1, "to assume run time, not problem size, is constant."

-According to Gustafson, it is most accurate to say that "The amount of work that can be done in parallel varies linearly with the number of processors"1.
+Thus, according to Gustafson, it is most accurate to say that "The amount of work that can be done in parallel varies linearly with the number of processors."1

-Consider a parallel program that takes time Tc time to run on a system with c cores.
-Let S represent the fraction of the program execution that is necessarily serial and takes S x Tc time to run.
-Thus, the parallelizable fraction of the program execution, P = 1 - S, takes P x Tc time to run on c cores.
+Consider a parallel program that takes time Tc to run on a system with c cores.
+Let S represent the fraction of the program execution that is necessarily serial and takes S × Tc time to run.
+Thus, the parallelizable fraction of the program execution, P = 1 - S, takes P × Tc time to run on c cores.

-When the same program is run on just one core, the serial fraction of the code still takes S x Tc (assuming all other conditions being equal).
-However, the parallelizable fraction (which was divided between c cores) now has to be executed by just one core to run serially and takes P x Tc x c time.
-In other words, the parallel component will take c times as long on a single core system.
-It follows that scaled speedup would be:
+When the same program is run on just one core, the serial fraction of the code still takes S x Tc (assuming all other conditions are equal).
+However, the parallelizable fraction (which was divided between c cores) now has to be executed by just one core to run serially and takes P × Tc × c time.
+In other words, the parallel component will take c times as long on a single-core system.
+It follows that the scaled speedup would be:

 This shows that the scaled speedup increases linearly with the number of compute units.

-Consider our prior example where 99% of a program is parallelizable (i.e., P = 0.99).
+Consider our prior example in which 99% of a program is parallelizable (i.e., P = 0.99).
 Applying the scaled speedup equation, the theoretical speedup on 100 processors would be 99.01.
 On 1,000 processors, it would be 990.01.
 Notice that the efficiency stays constant at P.